-This exciting new course from the Participation Cluster at IDS still has a few places available so it's not too late to apply!
+We are pleased to announce that this course from the Participation Cluster will run again and is now open for applications.
+The course first ran in January 2016 and was very well received.
 Running over five days, the course is designed to develop understanding and skills in the theory and practice of a range of participatory action research (PAR) methods.

 Illustration by: email@example.com